OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:31

-I myself did not know him, but the reason I came baptizing with water was that he might be revealed to Israel.”
+I myself did not recognise him, but the reason I came baptizing with water was that he might be revealed to Israel.”

 ## John 1:32

-Then John gave this testimony: “I saw the Spirit come down from heaven as a dove and remain on him.
+Then John gave this testimony: “I observed the Spirit descending from heaven like a dove and remaining on him.

 ## John 1:33

-And I myself did not know him, but the one who sent me to baptize with water told me, ‘The man on whom you see the Spirit come down and remain is the one who will baptize with the Holy Spirit.’
+And I myself did not recognise him, but the one who sent me to baptize with water told me, ‘The man on whom you see the Spirit descend and remain is the one who will baptize with the Holy Spirit.’

 ## John 1:34